Miracle-Fruit/.github/profile/README.md

 ## Hi there 👋 and welcome to Miracle Fruit!

 ### 🙋‍♀️ A short introduction

+We are a team consisting of students from Hochschule Mannheim University of Applied Sciences and we develop Big Data applications for learning purposes.

-🌈 Contribution guidelines - how can the community get involved?
+### 🌈 Contribution guidelines

-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
+Feel free to join the team or single projects to help us!

+### 👩‍💻 Useful resources

+Each repository has its own documentation, check them out!

-🍿 Fun facts - what does your team eat for breakfast?
+### 🍿 Fun facts

-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
--->
+We spend way too much time on unnecessary features and related bug fixing 😆

+🧙 This is just a wizard, we don't know what he's going to do..